-The Company has accounted for the sale of the Silver Coin property to Ascot in the following summary:
+The Company accounted for the sale of the Silver Coin property to Ascot in the following summary during the year ended November 30, 2018:

-Sale proceeds of 3,746,874 shares of Ascot \$ 3,415,387 Less: Capitalized cost of Silver Coin property (2,834,460) Gain on sale of Silver Coin property \$ 580,927 e) Other Properties
+Sale proceeds of 3,746,874 shares of Ascot \$ 3,415,387 Less: Capitalized cost of Silver Coin property (2,834,460) Gain on sale of Silver Coin property \$ 580.927 f) Other Properties

-On the date of sale the proceeds are valued at the quoted market price of the shares received, with the amount of proceeds first credited towards the capitalized cost of the Silver Coin property and the excess recorded as a gain on sale.
+On the date of sale, the proceeds were valued at the quoted market price of the shares received, with the amount of proceeds first credited towards the capitalized cost of the Silver Coin property and the excess recorded as a gain on sale.

-Stro, Booze and George Copper Properties
+Stro.
+Booze and George Copper Properties